Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect: Estimation and Inference

 \subsection{Near-Zero Denominators}

-Weighting estimators of the LATE, like two-stage least squares and many other IV methods, are an example of ratio estimators.
+Weighting estimators of $\late$, like two-stage least squares and many other IV methods, are an example of ratio estimators.
 A common problem with such estimators is that they behave badly if their denominator is close to zero \citep[cf.][]{ASS2019}.
+In this section we document that in settings with one-sided noncompliance, i.e.~when units with $Z=1$ or units with $Z=0$ fully comply with their instrument assignment, there is a choice of weighting estimators that have an important advantage: they are based on a denominator that is strictly greater than zero by construction.